db1218/SEPR-Documentation/README.md

 This website was built using ReactJS and is hosted using Google's Firebase Platform.

 ReactJS is a declarative, efficient, and flexible JavaScript library for building user interfaces created by Facebook.

+Firebase is a mobile and web application development platform developed by Firebase, Inc. in 2011, then acquired by Google in 2014.

 ## Getting Started

-#### Prerequisites
+### Prerequisites

 To get started you will need to have Yarn (A Package Manager).